Fourth Children: Reception

 "Fourth Children" was first broadcast on January 24, 1996, and had a 7.3-percent audience share on Japanese television.
-Merchandise based on the episode, including a line of tee shirts, has been released.
+Merchandise based on the episode, including a line of T-shirts, has been released.

 The episode received a mixed reception.
+GameFan magazine praised "Fourth Children" and "Ambivalence", giving the highest rating for the episodes' story.
+Protoculture Addicts magazine similarly gave a positive review of the home video release containing the two episodes.
 Film School Rejects' Maxi Covill said that there is a lot of world-building in "Fourth Children", making the episode "a little on the slow side".
 The Anime Café's Akio Nagatomi noted that the animation quality declined, and criticized the writing: "It almost feels as if the writers had run out of materials, and they're trying to fill in the time to make their allocated 24-episode slot".
 According to Nagatomi, the writers could have better set up the plot twist of Toji being the Fourth Child.
-He also criticized the long scenes of Gendo and Fuyutsyki on the train: "Their entire conversation could have been presented in far less time, without covering all the other extraneous garbage".
+He also criticized the long scenes of Gendo and Fuyutsuki on the train: "Their entire conversation could have been presented in far less time, without covering all the other extraneous garbage".
 Other reviewers were more appreciative.
 Newtype described the representation of Hikari's feelings as "touching".
 DVD Talk plauded "Fourth Children" and the previous two installments as "excellent" for their "consistent batch of character drama and lighter moments".
 Digitally Obsessed's Joel Cunningham gave "Fourth Children" a positive review, praising the episode's plot presentation and writing that "nicely illustrates the balance this series is able to maintain".
 Anime News Network's Martin Theron praised "Fourth Children" and the other episodes of the story arc: "Nothing that happens in these episodes is coincidence.
 Even the smallest details matter".
-GameFan magazine praised "Fourth Children" and "Ambivalence", giving the highest rating for the episodes' story.